By using a gateway, it is possible to control Casambi-enabled luminaires remotely. A network administrator can also remotely configure the network.

-To set up the gateway device select Gateway in the Network Setup screen.
-If the Gateway option is grey and cannot be selected, make sure the network is shared (see the Sharing settings section of this guide).
+To set up the gateway device, select Gateway in the Network Setup screen.
+If the Gateway option under the Remote Access heading is grey and cannot be selected, make sure the network is shared (see the Sharing settings section of this guide).

-Select the Gateway button to enable the gateway on the device.
-If you have added an email address for the network you can also enable notifications to that email address if the gateway is disconnected for some reason.
+Select Gateway Removed and enable the gateway on This device.
+You can also enable Notifications if desired, so that you will receive a notification to the network Administrator email address if the gateway is disconnected for some reason.

 Note: The Casambi gateway feature relies on third-party devices and connections.
-Because of this, a continuous and flawless operation cannot be guaranteed.
+For this reason, continuous and error-free operation cannot be guaranteed.

-After enabling the gateway please make sure that:
+After enabling the gateway, please ensure the following:

 - The Casambi app is always open on the gateway device.
 The app can be in the background when using iOS devices, but the app must be active and at the foreground when using Android devices.